 On Bacheldor’s answer to Facebook, racism, conspiracy—pretty much anything except for violence and nudity—is kosher.

 "It's a place for people to go to where they don't have to worry about being kicked or banned,” said Bacheldor.
 “If we have a problem with someone we let them know but everything pretty much goes, except nude pics and pornography."
 He would later add in a message that if there were “actual white supremacists” on the site he would look into it and “if some people are misbehaving they would go off.”

 Bacheldor’s site, while still very small, could probably best be described as a palette-swapped Facebook clone with an icon straight from Geocities.
-It has the familiar layout, tabs on the left-hand side, chat options on the right, posting and search tools smack dab in the center, options in the top-right hand corner… you get the drift.
+It has the familiar layout, tabs on the left hand side, chat options on the right, posting and search tools smack dab in the centre, options in the top-right hand corner… you get the drift.
 It’s when you start to browse the groups and posts you realize something is off.

 One of the first pages advertised to me after creating my account was an (albeit tiny) Holocaust revisionist group.
 That unease doesn’t go away when you move to the “groups” section, as one of the biggest groups on the entire site, sporting about 500 members (or a fifth of the site’s membership to date), is dedicated to the popular and cultish QAnon conspiracy theory.
 At least a couple of the larger pages are dedicated to the Canadian Yellow Vest movement—initially an anti-Justin Trudeau/pro-oil industry group that has since been co-opted by racist elements.

 The activity on Bacheldor’s site varies.
 A few users are extremely active; most post, at best, infrequently; and a large portion haven’t posted in months.
 Bacheldor said there are about 2,500 members on his site and that everytime news of Facebook bans pop up they experience a surge in membership.